 For instance, several agents and editors have pointed out the fact that they don't have enough time to wade through their existing slushpiles, let alone read online slushpiles of manuscripts that are not targeted to them.

 It also seems obvious that many of these online slushpiles are designed to make money from aspiring authors, by charging membership fees, selling editorial or self-publishing services, or advertising.

-If I were being particularly cynical, I might suspect that another purpose behind these slushpiles is to siphon some of the bad manuscripts out of the publishing system so that agents and editors don't have to spend money and money sending out rejection letters.
+If I were being particularly cynical, I might suspect that another purpose behind some of the failed slushpiles was to siphon some of the bad manuscripts out of the publishing system so that agents and editors didn't have to spend money and money sending out rejection letters.